john-smith-library/JohnSmith/README.md

 View Model
 ----------
-*View Model* is a bridge between Business Logic and View Logic.
-ViewModel exposes properties and methods that are indended to be consumed by the view.
+*View Model* is a bridge between Business Logic and View Logic. *View Model* exposes properties and methods that are indented to be  consumed by the view.
 The properties could be regular fields or they could be bindable variables if the View wants to track changes.

 ```javascript
 var PersonViewModel = function(){